Round Up for Kids’ Nutrition Education

 Sage Garden Project

-Sage Garden Project works across 46 schools in San Diego, providing hands-on gardening and cooking education to elementary school students.
-With Sprouts’ grant support, the organization now has cooking carts in all of the schools it serves, and it has grown its teacher training program to impact dozens of cooking and garden educators.
-Through participant surveys, Sage Garden Project has seen an increase in student attendance on days that the children know they’ll be out in the garden and an increase in students’ willingness to try fruits and vegetables once they’ve learned about them through Sage Garden Project’s program.
+Sage Garden Project works across 46 schools in California, providing hands-on gardening and cooking instructions to elementary students.
+With Sprouts’ grant support, the organization now has cooking carts in all of its schools, and it has grown its teacher training program to impact dozens of cooking and garden instructors.
+Through participant surveys, Sage Garden Project has seen an increase in student attendance on days that the children know they’ll be in the garden and an increase in students’ willingness to try fruits and vegetables once they’ve learned about them through the gardening program.

 PHOENIX